FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 Internal access management use cases
 ------------------------------------

-This section describes three configuration scenarios when using <a href="#" class="selected">internal access management</a> with roles and privileges.
+This section describes three configuration scenarios when using [internal access management](#) with roles and privileges.
 Use cases include:

 - Predefined roles and privileges without the CFTPRIV and CFTROLE objects
 - Customized roles and privileges with the CFTPRIV and CFTROLE objects